kaiko-ai/eva/docs/user-guide/advanced/model_wrappers.md

 # Model Wrappers

-In this Tutorial, we demonstrate how to use `eva`'s model wrapper API (`eva.models.networks.wrappers`) to load different model formats from a series of sources such as PyTorch Hub, HuggingFace Model Hub and ONNX.
+This document shows how to use **eva**'s model wrapper API (`eva.models.networks.wrappers`) to load different model formats from a series of sources such as PyTorch Hub, HuggingFace Model Hub and ONNX.

 ## Loading PyTorch models
 The `eva` framework is built on top of PyTorch Lightning and thus naturally supports loading PyTorch models.